Emergency Medical Technology

 If you have any questions regarding past incidents, contact the TDSHS at their website https://www.dshs.state.tx.us/emstraumasystems/default.shtm or you can call them at (512) 834-6700.
 A criminal background check and/or drug screen must been conducted by a designated investigative agency at the expense of the student.
 This background check must be completed before registering for classes and only those applicants with a clear background will be eligible to register unless a qualified exception is made by the Program Director.

 The State of Texas and our EMS program require you provide a current (within 1 year) criminal background check and drug screen.
 Our program utilizes a third party vendor to obtain these records.
 You can order your background and drug screen at www.castlebranch.com using the package code SQ29.
+This package also includes review of all of your immunizations records (please see requirements below) and physical form.
 The package costs $86.00.
 Please purchase the account prior to the start of class.

 All immunizations must be current and must not expire during the program.